 The RQF replaced the Qualifications and Credit Framework (QCF) in October 2015.
-The levels were the same and qualifications were described as an Award, Certificate or Diploma, but the qualifications on the QCF will also be allocated a Total Qualification Time when they are transfered on to the RQF (which will be completed by December 2017).
+The levels were the same and qualifications were described as an Award, Certificate or Diploma, but the qualifications on the QCF were also allocated a Total Qualification Time when they were transfered on to the RQF (which was completed by December 2017).

 The QCF itself previously replaced the National Qualifications Framework.(NQF).

 Scottish Credit and Qualifications Framework